mertall/mertall/_pages/about.md

 ---
 ### What am I doing now?

 In under 3 years he has learnt 8 computer languages-contributing to projects with each language.
 Mridul has also read textbooks and industry sources regarding core principles in machine learning, quantum computing, system engineering, full stack engineering, and computational theory.

-Currently Mridul is exploring textbooks and papers in qauntum machine learning and quantum hardware while learning the most interesting Mathematical topics to him so far: Optimization, Numerical Analysis, and Complex Variables Analysis.
-He is also preparing three presentations for the Undergraduate Research Conference coming up in a few months with topics of Research in Quantum Algorithms, Computer Vision, and Operating Systems.
-In addition, Mridul is actively applying for full time jobs to gain more industry experience with a keen interest of going back to school for Electrical Engineering with a focus on Advanced Computing Hardware.

 Mridul's mind works to solve problems with creativity and logic while his heart plays to deliver meaningful work which provides applicable benefits.
 Currently, he is looking for a role within an organization with a high ceiling for growth and comfortability with experimental and disruptive ideas.

----

-## My Experience

----
-### Current Roles

-Currently Tech Lead for REALOP I at [Space and Satellite Systems](https://www.ucdspaceandsatellitesystems.com/)
-* Computer Vision and Automated CubeSat Operating System research accepted to UC (University of California) Davis Undergraduate Research Conference.
-* Space and Satellite Systems is funded by [NASA](https://www.nasa.gov/content/about-cubesat-launch-initiative) and [The Green Iniatiave Fund](https://tgif.ucdavis.edu/) to deliver the first UC Davis CubeSat- REALOP I. Our defintion for success is recieving Earth Science data for Atmospheric Scientists at UC Davis- propelling research of Global Warming.
-* I began my journey as a Software Engineer attending the [CubeSAT Conference of 2019](https://www.linkedin.com/in/m161803398875s/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACPUQp8BFbg_2SYAMZP5IzlGJQriLrFAYAM,1589568728711)/).
-After talking with NASA, big and small CubeSat manufacturers, and other schools I gained and provided excellent insight into the strengths and weaknesses of our CubeSats technical systems.
-Follwing this conference I developed autonomous control systems and eventually earned a position as Tech Lead.
-* I was given the opportunity to present in front of NASA engineers and researchers during the [Preliminary Design Review](https://docs.google.com/presentation/d/1vQKaiEhmzjhkJINsw5upEErIL7w0eli49ZhPyFmvKlU/edit?usp=sharing) for REALOP I.
-* After delving deep into the technical system I decided to focus attention on managing human capital.
-In accordance I developed the [Agile Development Plan](https://docs.google.com/document/d/1HTuV9DAut5XUEbByYMVwbrtg67TxJGHilfT-uTqb6LQ/edit?usp=sharing) with help from Space and Satellite System's president.
-* Most recently the REALOP I work I have been doing for almost 3 years ultimately became topics for research which were accepted to UC Davis.
-In addition I briefly took a few months to analyze overall computational effeciency of the system.
-I was able to reduce system time complexity by by O(N^2) through leveraging OOP and discarding multiple for loops that were being computed every half second.

-Currently Officer at [AI Society](http://aisocietydavis.com/) fostering educational workshops and project iniatives to expose UC Davis undergraduates to the 'black box' in ML and AI.
-* Gave Talk on Math behind Machine Learning

----
-### Past Roles

-I was a Full Stack Engineer (2 month Contract) working with a company overseas.
-I consulted for their technical system streaming between a 360 camera and VR headset.
-Eventually I developed a $20,000 Peer to Peer LAMP Full Stack with Node.js, Unity, AWS, and C/C# (NDA).

-I was a Machine Learning Research Assistant of [Dr. Rishidev Chaudhuri's Research Group @ UC Davis Center for Neuroscience](https://chaudhurilab.faculty.ucdavis.edu/people/).
-I increased the rate of computation for predictive lab results- mapping rats' spatial movement to brain activity, due to development of Big Data Pipeline.
-Open sourced [Sparse PCA Backend](https://github.com/mridulsar/PCA).

-I was a AI Developer at VMware earning an opportunity with [Abhishek Purushothama](https://www.linkedin.com/in/abhishekpurushothama/) due to my past experience with text pre processing and NLP.
-Utilized CoreNLP, Spacy, NLTK, BERT, SQUAD2.0, and distrubted systems to develop a business centric Question Answer Bot (NDA).

-A page detailing all of my other [work and skills](https://mertall.github.io/mertall//cv/).

 ---
 ### My journey